-How I deleted my portfolio and made $30k in 6 weeks
+How I deleted my portfolio and made $30k 6 weeks later

-When I got fired in 2012, I decided to take my design business full-time.
-On that day, my professional life became about one thing: getting clients.
+In 2012 I got fired.
+That day I decided to go on my own and freelance.
+My work life became about one thing: getting clients.

 This forced me to put my focus on my communication skills.